 Stephen J. Yerka

 University of Tennessee PhD student, Stephen J. Yerka, MA, RPA, collaborates on all technical aspects of the DINAA project.
-He is co-director of the Paleoindian Database of the Americas (PIDBA) and is a member of Open Context’s editorial board.
-A former GIS/IT manager for the Tennessee Archaeology Laboratory, Steve worked on the first phase of DINAA has published in American archaeology and informatics.
+He is Historic Preservation Specialist at the Tribal Historic Preservation Office of the Eastern Band of the Cherokee Indian.
+He is also co-director of the Paleoindian Database of the Americas (PIDBA) and is a member of Open Context’s editorial board.
+A former GIS/IT manager for the Tennessee Archaeology Laboratory, Steve worked on the first phase of DINAA and has published in American archaeology and informatics.

 Thaddeus Bissett earned his Ph.D. in Anthropology at the University of Tennessee, Knoxville, in 2014.
 He is currently an assistant professor in the Department of Sociology, Anthropology, and Philosophy at Northern Kentucky University.
 Formerly a CRM archaeologist, he has done fieldwork throughout the Southeastern United States.
 His research is focused mainly on Archaic period cultures of region, and he is currently involved in field projects in northern Kentucky, coastal South Carolina, and western Tennessee.